 Step 1: Let it Cool

-If you’ve just cooked with your pan, allow it to cool first before attempting to wash it in cold water, as running a hot Stainless Steel Pan under cold water will produce thermal shock, causing the pan to warp.
+If you’ve just cooked with your pan, allow it to cool first before attempting to wash it in cold water, as running a hot stainless steel pan under cold water can cause thermal shock, causing the pan to warp.

 Step 2: Scrub

 This step is pretty self-explanatory.
-Whether you’re washing with hot water or cold, give your pan a quick, gentle scrub to remove extra oil or bits of food, then rinse and dry off with a clean dish towel.
+Give your pan a quick, gentle scrub with warm water and dish soap to remove extra oil or bits of food, then rinse and dry off with a clean dish towel.

 Level 2: Discolored Pans